eliaspeteri/ship-sim/docs/bug-list.md

 - [ ] Precipitation is missing.
 - [ ] No button for start air valve.
 - Tab crashing occasionally.
 Need to reproduce.
 Was playing with engine controls, starting and stopping the engine.
 Perhaps tab ran out of memory too.
+- [ ] Update `assembly/index.ts` to remove default parameters from the `updateVesselState` function declaration and handle undefined values inside the function.
+- [ ] Missing error boundaries in the app.